kenny1986/xld-lock-plugin/README.md

 ## Implementation

-Each lock is stored as a file in a directory under the Deployit installation directory.
-The _lock.Manager_ CI can be created in the _Infrastructure_ section of Deployit to list and clear all of the current locks.
+Each lock is stored as a file in a directory under the XL Deploy installation directory.
+The _lock.Manager_ CI can be created in the _Infrastructure_ section of XL Deploy to list and clear all of the current locks.